jkadbear/LoRaPHY/README.md

 **LoRaPHY** is a complete MATLAB implementation of [LoRa](https://en.wikipedia.org/wiki/LoRa) physical layer, including baseband modulation, baseband demodulation, encoding and decoding.
 **LoRaPHY** is organized as a single file `LoRaPHY.m` for ease of use (copy it and run everywhere).

+The real-time SDR implementation based on GNU Radio can be accessed via [gr-lora](https://github.com/jkadbear/gr-lora).

 ## Components

 - LoRa Modulator